 This plan is based on CDC recommendations, the Governor of Michigan’s Orders and the local County Health Department.
 As you might imagine, this is a fluid plan.
 If something changes in our environment regarding COVID19 then there may need to be alterations to our present plan.

-I look forward to seeing many of you back on campus!
+I look forward to seeing many of you on campus!
 If you have chosen to take classes online, I wish you the very best.
-I pray that scientists will soon find a vaccine that will help us deal with this pandemic so that we can establish a new normalcy in our lives.

-The focus of thoughtful preparation by the Siena family for the fall semester inspires me as we face the unprecedented challenges of the pandemic and the fast-changing landscape of 2020.
+The focus of thoughtful preparation by the Siena family inspires me as we face the unprecedented challenges of the pandemic and the fast-changing landscape.

 I ask God’s deepest blessing on each one of you, your family and loved ones and our Siena community as we come together whether physically or virtually during this 2020-21 academic year!